junxit/us-congress-bills-111/metadata.md

 - 2010-04-29 — Introduced in House
 - 2010-04-29 — Introduced in House
 - 2010-04-29 — Referred to the House Committee on Natural Resources.
+- 2010-05-04 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2010-06-10 — Subcommittee Hearings Held.
+- 2010-07-22 — Committee Consideration and Mark-up Session Held.
+- 2010-07-22 — Ordered to be Reported by Unanimous Consent.
+- 2010-07-22 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2010-09-16 — Placed on the Union Calendar, Calendar No. 340.
+- 2010-09-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-595.
+- 2010-09-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-595.